c-tek/vyos/docs/user/api-reference.md

-# VyOS API Reference
+# VyOS API Reference (Full, Exhaustive)

-This reference provides exhaustive details for all API endpoints, parameters, and expected responses.
+This document provides a comprehensive reference for all API endpoints, request/response schemas, authentication, and usage examples for the VyOS API.

 ---

 ## Authentication
 - Use `X-API-Key` or `Authorization: Bearer <token>` in all requests.
 - Obtain API keys via `/v1/auth/users/me/api-keys/`.
+- JWT tokens are obtained via `/v1/auth/token`.

 ---